-- Encourage the Village to review and adopt the Waushara County cell tower ordinance.
-The Federal Telecommunications Act of 1996 allows the retention of local control over many aspects of wireless facilities.
+- Encourage the City to develop and adopt a cell tower ordinance.
+The Federal Telecommunications Act of 1996 allows the retention of local control over may aspects of wireless facilities.
 Municipalities can exert reasonable control over tower aesthetics, including height restrictions, co-location, setbacks, safety and other design issues.
-Towers must be located where they do not interfere with aviation, specifically in the flight paths of airport facilities or in areas where activities such as aerial crop dusting is prevalent. - Promote opportunities for shared mountings.
+Towers must be located where they do not interfere with aviation, specifically in the flight paths of airport facilities or in areas where activities such as aerial crop dusting is prevalent. - o Promote opportunities for shared mountings.
 Some types of structures are conducive to hosting more than one provider.
-When possible, structures should be utilized that can accommodate multiple installations, thus reducing the total number of separate towers.
+When possible, structures should be utilized that can accommodate multiple installations, thus reducing the total number of separate towers. - CF 1.3.

-• CF 1.3.
 Provide adequate active and passive recreational opportunities for municipal residents.